 14 April to 31 July 2021

-Lisa Keiko Kirton, Jonathan Meuli, Isao Miura, Nana Shiomi, Hakan Topal
+Lisa Keiko Kirton, Jonathan Meuli, Isao Miura, Nana Shiomi, Hakan Topal, Shizuka Tatsuno

 Japan Water features artists who have been thinking for a long time about the effects of water in Japan.
 The purity of water is essential for so much of Japanese culture, from food through to paper-making.
 And yet water is an increasingly endangered resource.
-Here we have images showing its glass-like reflective qualities, its clear rippling rhythms, and its torrential, potentially dangerous power.
+Here we have images and ideas about its glass-like reflections , its clear rippling rhythms, its torrential, potentially dangerous power and its health-giving properties.
 There is much to be concerned about, much to celebrate and much we can learn from.

 Four of the artists, Isao Miura, Lisa Keiko Kirton and Nana Shiomi are of Japanese origin, and are now living in London.
+Shizuka Tatsuno is a designer, trained in the UK, but now in practice in Tokyo.
 Hakan Topal is Turkish, living in New York, and has conducted two residencies in Japan to look at the effects of the Tsunamis.
-Jonathan Meuli is an exception in that he is a British painter living in Glasgow.
+Jonathan Meuli is a British painter living in Glasgow.
 However, Japanese art has profoundly influenced him, causing him to consider the consequences of increasing water-flows around the world.

 Japan-UK season of culture

 The exhibition coincides with the postponed Japanese-UK season of culture.
 This was originally timed to culminate in the Olympic and Paralympic Games, now to be held in Tokyo in 2021.